 To do so, your dentist needs to carry out a series of x-rays, photography, gypsum models, and sometimes a tomography.

-Through a correct diagnosis, the clinician can find the problem’s source and establish an appropriate treatment plan.
+The clinician can find the problem’s source through a correct diagnosis and establish an appropriate treatment plan.

 Visualize Possible Results and Alternatives